The Screenwriting Cruise

 About

 Screenwriting Cruise is produced by Roroco.
 LLC a family-owned company in Los Angeles, CA. We are an entertainment family that has been in the business over a combined century.
 Momma Shauna is a licensed travel agent and has been putting entertainment cruises together for over 20 years.
-After producing many cruises including writing cruises we put our heads together and said let's do a screenwriting cruise in the industry we all know and love.

 Shauna Hoffman